idsecurity/LDIFTransform/README.md

 # Changelog

+v1.4 (2017-05-26)

+* Updated help information

+* Add support for reformatting DN attributes used by the NetIQ eDirectory ACL attribute

+* Updated libraries to latest versions

 v1.3 (2016-06-17)

 * Add new property to the properties file: delete-attribute-starts-with Comma separated list of attribute name substring.
 For example delete-attribute-starts-with=msExch will cause a delete of all attributes whose name start with msExch

 v1.2 (2016-05-11)

 * Add version header to the output LDIF file.
 * Add better logging of input parameters.
 * Add support for skipping entries, i.e. not writing some entries that are in the input LDIF to the output LDIF by setting the entry DN to `ignore`.

 v1.1 (2015-09-03)

 * Added support for producing LDIF files with `changetype: modify`

 v1.0 (2015-07-02)